 \subsection{Detection probability vs DM and $\delta$}

 The probability of detecting the source as a function of DM and $\delta$ is complex because it relates to the observational realities of the telescope.
-We model three main contributing factors: the effects of (i) the telescope's exposure, (ii) the fluence (defined below) distribution of FRBs, and (iii) the telescope's sensitivity.
+We model three main contributing factors: the effects of (\S 4.3.1) the telescope's exposure, (\S 4.3.2) the fluence (defined below) distribution of FRBs, and (\S 4.3.3) the telescope's sensitivity.